 Verbier is an upmarket resort, welcoming wealthy visitors from all around the world every winter, so it comes as no surprise that there are plenty of fine restaurants in town to enjoy a romantic meal with your loved one.
 Savour a delicious French-inspired menu made with local produce at La Cordée, gourmet tapas devised by a Spanish Michelin-starred chef at Eat-Hola or Alpine fare on the rooftop terrace of Le Rouge.

 Colourful parades, live music, face painting and creative costumes are what carnival's all about.
-In Verbier, you can celebrate it twice with a Kid's Carnival taking place on the slopes and the Carna'Bagnes in Le Chable.
+In Verbier, you can celebrate with a Kid's Carnival taking place on the slopes.

 School holiday Skiing